Ryan Watts (footballer): Return to non-League football

 Watts transferred to Southern League Premier Division club St Albans City in September 2011 and made 61 appearances, scoring three goals, prior to transferring to Conference Premier club Braintree Town on 17 December 2012.
 Featuring mainly as a substitute, he made 11 appearances during the remainder of the 2012–13 season and helped the club fight its way from the relegation places to a 9th-place finish.
 Watts spent the 2013–14 season with Conference South club Tonbridge Angels, for whom he made 29 appearances and scored one goal.

 Watts dropped a division to sign for Isthmian League Premier Division club Metropolitan Police in July 2014.
 He made 9 appearances before transferring to Conference South club Wealdstone in mid-September 2014.
 Watts made 39 appearances during 14 months at Grosvenor Vale, before departing the club due to injury problems and work commitments.

 Coaching career

-As of May 2025, Watts was a coach at Hendon.
+As of June 2025, Watts was strength and conditioning coach at Hendon.
+As of December 2025, he was first team coach at Maidenhead United.